-The Coalition Government stopped the boats and has taken back control of our borders.
+The Liberal and Nationals Government stopped the boats and has taken back control of our borders.

-It has now been around three years (December 2014) since a successful people smuggling venture to Australia.
 There have been no deaths at sea.
-The Government has closed 17 detention centres and removed all children from detention.
+The Government has closed 19 detention centres and removed all children from detention.

 TACKLING ILLEGAL DRUGS

-The Government established Taskforce Blaze – which is the first ever joint agency taskforce of its kind in the world, and Australia remains the only country to have such crime-fighting cooperation with China in fighting the scourge of drug importation and trafficking.
+The Government established Taskforce Blaze – which is the first ever joint agency taskforce of its kind in the world.
+Australia remains the only country to have such crime-fighting cooperation with China in fighting the scourge of drug importation and trafficking.

-Since its inception in November 2015, the Taskforce has proven to be one of the single most effective ways of stopping illicit drugs, including Ice, from hitting Australian streets – with more than 13 tonnes of drugs seized.
+Since its inception in November 2015, the Taskforce has proven to be one of the single most effective ways of stopping illicit drugs, including Ice, from hitting Australian streets – with more than 19.8 tons of drugs seized.

 NATIONAL ANTI-GANGS SQUADS

-The Government has set up National Anti-Gangs Squads across the country to combat organised crime thugs and bikie gangs, resulting in: the arrest of more than 1030 offenders; the laying of more than 3,170 charges; the seizure of more than 5,600 illegal guns and frames; and the seizure of hundreds of kilograms of illicit drugs.
+The Government has set up National Anti-Gangs Squads across the country to combat organised crime, thugs and bikie gangs, resulting in:

 STOPPING THE TRAFFICKING OF ILLEGAL FIREARMS

-The Coalition Government has introduced legislation which doubles the maximum penalty and provides mandatory minimum sentences of five years’ imprisonment for the trafficking of illegal firearms.
+The Government has introduced legislation which doubles the maximum penalty and provides mandatory minimum five year sentences for the trafficking of illegal firearms.

-Shamefully, the Labor Party is opposing this legislation in Parliament.
+Unfortunately, the Labor Party is opposing this legislation.

 USING PROCEEDS OF CRIME TO FIGHT CRIME

-Labor by contrast previously used money in the Confiscated Assets Account to boost its Budget bottom line – and their policy is to do the same if they get back into office.
+By contrast, Labor previously used money in the Confiscated Assets Account to boost its Budget bottom line.
+Their policy is to do the same if they get back into office.

 HELPING LOCAL COMMUNITIES FIGHT CRIME